Turo is at risk in New York

-Next year, Turo will be supporting a bill in New York that aims to reduce peer-to-peer car sharing insurance costs in an effort to align with traditional rental car requirements, helping to create a more level playing field.
-If this important bill fails to pass, it could be extremely difficult for Turo to continue operating in New York — so we need your help.
+Turo is currently fighting to lower peer-to-peer car sharing insurance costs in New York to protect your ability to use Turo in the Empire State.
+If this effort fails, it could be extremely difficult for Turo to continue operating in New York — and we need your help.

 Your voice needs to be heard

-We’re doing everything we can to work with New York lawmakers on this issue, but we need you, our Turo community, to help shed light on this unjustifiable regulatory inconsistency and show your support for upcoming legislative efforts by sharing why Turo is important for New Yorkers.
+We’re doing everything we can to work with New York lawmakers on this issue, but we need you, our Turo community, to help shed light on how losing peer-to-peer car sharing would impact your quality of life.
+Your voice can be the key to Turo’s success in this fight.

 Thanks for being a part of the Turo community and advocating for peer-to-peer car sharing!

-Thank you for responding to our campaign By responding, you authorize Turo to display, publish, obtain, or distribute testimonials or other statements.
+Thank you for responding to our campaign.
+By responding, you authorize Turo to display, publish, obtain, or distribute testimonials or other statements.
 In addition, Turo may use photographs from your listing that contain your likeness, name, or image, as well as the likeness or image of your property.
+We may also identify you as a supporter of our campaign in publications.
 If you have any questions, please reach out to us at openroad@turo.com.